opendatanz/nzgoal-se/pages/index.md

  >* Major rewrites of sections (as we'll have to run these past a legal eye each time)
  >* Complete overhauls of the document (because we're in the process of iteration not overhaul at this time)

-You may provide feedback during the transperant revision process in two ways.
+You may provide feedback during the transparent revision process in two ways.
 We ask that you do not submit the same content more than once.
 Please be aware that while we will consider your pull request, we may not necessrily merge it into the final revision.
 We will close all open pull requests at the end of the process and these will still be publically avialalbe via GitHub.

 ## Options to contribute